iMAGRAY/Shelldone/docs/config/lua/SshDomain.md

 You may now specify the round-trip latency threshold for enabling predictive local echo using `local_echo_threshold_ms`.
-If the measured round-trip latency between the wezterm client and the server exceeds the specified threshold, the client will attempt to predict the server's response to key events and echo the result of that prediction locally without waiting, hence hiding latency to the user.
-This option only applies when `multiplexing = "WezTerm"`.
+If the measured round-trip latency between the shelldone client and the server exceeds the specified threshold, the client will attempt to predict the server's response to key events and echo the result of that prediction locally without waiting, hence hiding latency to the user.
+This option only applies when `multiplexing = "Shelldone"`.

 ```lua
 config.ssh_domains = {